Grilled Chicken Advice From A BBQ Expert

-Special note: marinating or brining chicken in advance helps to keep it from drying out during the grilling process.
+Marinating or brining the chicken in advance helps to keep it from drying out during the grilling process.

 Our newest product, Texas Bird Bath, is beyond awesome.
 Seriously, this stuff is off the chain!
 Texas Bird Bath has the perfect blend of sweet and heat specially created for chicken.
 You can marinade in it, use it as a glaze, or add it to your favorite BBQ sauce.